 The central objective of TIME is to produce research of the highest academic standard while, at the same time, facilitating the dissemination of research more widely and providing training to development practitioners on rigorous methods of impact evaluation.

 TIME currently consists of nine development and political economists.
-The nine core members of TIME are Prof. Andrea Guariso, Prof. Fadi Hassan, Prof Martina Kirchberger, Prof. Michael King, Prof. Nicola Mastrorocco, Prof. Tara Mitchell, Prof. Gaia Narciso, Prof. Carol Newman and Prof. Alejandra Ramos.
+The eight core members of TIME are Prof. Andrea Guariso, Prof Martina Kirchberger, Prof. Michael King, Prof. Nicola Mastrorocco, Prof. Tara Mitchell, Prof. Gaia Narciso, Prof. Carol Newman and Prof. Alejandra Ramos.
 In addition, there are eight PhD students and two post-doctorate researchers affiliated with TIME.
 This represents one of the largest research clusters of development economists in Europe.

 The current portfolio of TIME projects spans a wide set of relevant issues, such as financial products and technology, health and nutrition interventions, community engagement and urban pollution, solar lighting and education, organized crime and media bias.